stevenMouret/web-accessibility-guidelines/_doc/accessibility/mandatory-elements/page-title.md

 #### Page title of a search result

 Following a search, there are several results.
+It is necessary to indicate the number of results and keywords searched.

 The title of the page could be
 ```html